“My child is smart, it’s just that his test anxiety gets in the way.”

 At Fit Learning, we don’t just specialize in the science of education, but in the science of BEHAVIOR.
 That means, your concerns about confidence, distraction, and other barriers to academic success can be addressed with our comprehensive curriculum.

 By identifying core skill deficits, using what decades of behavioral and learning science taught us, and applying the principles of Acceptance and Commitment Training (ACT).

 ACT was born from psychology and behavioral science to address the thoughts and feelings (think anxiety, fear, self-sabotage, negative statements) that often show themselves in observable behaviors.

 What does that mean?
 How can you measure fear/anxiety/thoughts/feelings?

 We can’t easily measure what goes on inside the body, but we can measure what happens as a result.
 Unwanted thoughts show up in behaviors we can see.
-Negative self-talk, inflexibility surrounding making errors, lack of effort, and arguing with a teacher are just a few examples.
+Just a few examples include negative self-talk, inflexibility surrounding making errors, lack of effort, and arguing with a teacher.